Why frame art photography?

 Choosing a frame shop is a personal decision, but one that can be daunting for the uninitiated.
 Your primary concern is the safety of your artwork.
 If you're looking for a framer for the first time, here are some recommendations:

-- I prefer owner-operated shops instead of chains, for less employee turnover and greater accountability.
+- A. K. Nicholas prefers owner-operated shops instead of chains, for less employee turnover and greater accountability.

 - Expect to pay for, and receive, quality.
 Don't be shy about asking for a quote (see specifications above as a starting point.)

 - The shop should be organized, well maintained, and visually pleasing.